benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 NOTES:

+- I'm a Google Developer Expert & Microsoft MVP in Web Technologies
-- I'm also a Frontend Architect at Stitch Fix
+- And currently a Frontend Architect at Stitch Fix...
   - On our frontend platform team
-  - We work on building out our React Design System
-  - Also focus on frontend infrastructure to allow devs to focus on features
+  - Our teams focuses on frontend infrastructure to allow devs to focus on features
+  - We maintain our React Design System
   - Right now we're building out a brand new web development platform on top of Next.js
 - Stitch Fix is an online personal styling service
   - We combine technology, data science & human stylists to...